lucy-ironmonger/mcr-codes-group-project/readme.md

 **Project name:** Something about food <br>
 **Project idea:** Thinking<br>
 **Full name:** Dario Milani<br>
 **Comments from others on this project:** <br>

+***

+**Project name:** Pay-it-off-o-meter<br>
+**Project idea:** An app where you can list the things you are saving towards or paying off.
+Then as you put money towards those things, you can see it visibly going down on the pay-it-off-o-meter.
+Additional features could be telling you a date you'll have it paid off based on you paying in certain amounts in certain frequencies. <br>
+**Full name:** Lucy Ironmonger<br>
+**Comments from others on this project:** <br>